yesidlazaro/Geocoder/README.md

 ##Description

-This Geocoder has similar API to android.location.Geocoder, but is device-independent implementation and offers more rich Address object.
+This Geocoder has similar API to android.location.Geocoder, but is device-independent implementation and offers richer Address object.
 See sample project for more details.

 Min API level 7